shpangit/Corex_torch/README.md

 The folder is organised with following files and folder:

-- corex.py: original numpy code for CorEx algorithm
+- corex.py: original numpy code for CorEx algorithm from https://github.com/gregversteeg/CorEx.
 - corex_torch.py: CorEx algorithm with torch implementation.
 - corex_visualization.py: plotly based tools to show results in form of graph.
 - data: folder containing the dataset of S&P500 components.
 - Corex example on SP500.ipynb: Jupyter notebook with an example of using CorEx for clustering the assets.

+*corex.py* and *corex_torch.py* have same structure.